 Fictitious Name Registration

-You may not practice public accounting using a name other than the one printed on your certificate unless you have also have registered that name with the Board.
+You may not practice public accounting using a name other than the one printed on your certificate unless you have also registered that name with the CBA.
 A fictitious name will not be issued to an accountancy corporation or accountancy partnership.

-Licensees intending to operate under a fictitious name should carefully review Section 67 of Title 16.
-The name of the firm must meet the requirements set forth in Section 5060 of the Business and Professions Code and Section 75.5 of Title 16.
-Board staff is unable to provide guidance regarding whether a particular fictitious name will be considered false and misleading by your clients, therefore, licensees are encouraged to contact their legal counsel for guidance.
+Licensees intending to operate under a fictitious name should carefully review section 67 of Title 16.
+The name of the firm must meet the requirements set forth in section 5060 of the Business and Professions Code and section 75.5 of Title 16.
+CBA staff is unable to provide guidance regarding whether a particular fictitious name will be considered false and misleading by your clients, therefore, licensees are encouraged to contact their legal counsel for guidance.

 There is no fee for a fictitious name registration.
 Fax copies of the application will not be processed.

 Any registration issued under this section shall expire five years after the date of issuance unless renewed prior to expiration.

 We suggest that you print out the Check Sheet to assist you in completing the application.
 All forms related to the fictitious name application, including the Check Sheet, are available from our Forms Page.

 Please carefully review the laws and regulations governing the CBA's accountancy firms as noted above.
 If you have any questions after reviewing the information provided here, you may contact the Initial Licensing Unit by email at firstname.lastname@example.org, by fax at (916) 263-3676, or by calling (916) 561-1701.